juan-bol/workshop-k8s/README.md

 ## 7. Deploy a new Version

-1. There's another version of the application in dockerhub called **NAME OF VERSION**.
+1. There's another version of the application in dockerhub called `jersondavidma/calculator-example:v2`.
 Change the tag of the image in manifest to this new version and apply the changes.
 2. Run the command `kubectl get pods -w ` and wait for a few seconds.
 See how kubernetes apply this changes.
 3. Change the strategy to  **Recreate** and see how it changes the behavior.